 Michael Ehline was riding his bicycle that day.
 So he informed the fire department it was a poorly engineered, blind corner.
 Ehline also related that he had many close calls as a rider while walking his bike through the same crossing.

 In other words, even though Admiralty Way is one of the most dangerous roads on the West Side, the State wants to expand it.
-Now that will create a situation whereby more people will be injured and killed on Admiralty Way, Marina del Rey, California.
+That will create a situation whereby more people will be injured and killed on Admiralty Way, Marina del Rey, California.

-Reckless and Negligent Car Operators Will Only Increase if this goes through.
-Nationwide bicycle contretemps are in accord with the above local accident statistics for Admiralty Way.
+Reckless and Negligent Car Operators Will Only Increase if this goes through—nationwide bicycle contretemps accord with the above local accident statistics for Admiralty Way.

 Car operators often wander off mentally and are not paying attention to bicycle operators or people walking around.
 Car drivers are supposed to treat a bicycle as a motor vehicle.
 The same laws apply.
-Dumping a significant amount of highway traffic onto Admiralty Way, only served to compound these problems.
+Dumping significant highway traffic onto Admiralty Way only served to compound these problems.

 Cal Trans is working hard to make life more difficult for residents and visitors.
-Cal-trans, along with the California Coastal Commission, is ramrodding this evil plan down the throats of Marina del Rey residents.
+Cal-trans and the California Coastal Commission are ramrodding this evil plan down the throats of Marina del Rey residents.
 (Read the CA Highways Report.)
 Cal Trans claims the 90 freeway expansion project is to “remove” congestion.

-Our law firm notes that Cal Trans has no available reports online, showing how this plan will protect Marina del Rey residents.
-Nor for that matter, do they explain how artificially increasing available online positive information about this subject is full of conclusions that it SR 90 extension is good.
+Our law firm notes that Cal Trans has no online reports showing how this plan will protect Marina del Rey residents.
+Nor, for that matter, do they explain how artificially increasing available online positive information about this subject is full of conclusions that the SR 90 extension is good.

-It will also encourage those who should be taking Lincoln to take a shortcut through Admiralty.
+It will also encourage those taking Lincoln to take a shortcut through Admiralty.
 So when Lincoln Blvd. is the real problem, with its ancient lane system designed for days of yesteryear, Cal-trans want to carve a path into the beautiful and modern Marina.

 The fact that there is no material from any agency online that this plan will help us should raise warning flags.
 Instead, Cal-Trans has a report that concludes “residential development” requires that highway 90 be dumped into Marina del Rey proper.
 So, in other words, since Marina del Rey is undergoing development, Cal Trans thought dropping nonresident traffic from the Route 90 highway would somehow “decrease congestion.”